sendgrid/docs/content/docs/ui/account-and-settings/create-and-manage-api-keys.md

 </call-out>

-For more detailed information about API key permissions, see our [API key permissions](#API-Key-Permissions.
+For more detailed information about API key permissions, see our [API key permissions](#api-key-permissions.

 When viewing the API keys page, you will see a list of your current API keys along with the following information: